-8. EQUALITY
+10. EQUALITY

-- 8.1 All members of the local community, customers and other Council employees have a right to be treated fairly and equally.
-You should become familiar with and observe all Council policies relating to equality issues, eg the Council's Equal Opportunities Policy, in addition to the requirements of the law. - 8.2 Employees should be aware of the provisions of, and their responsibilities under the Equality Act 2010 and that they have a duty to promote this.
+- 10.1 All members of the local community, customers and other Council employees have a right to be treated fairly and equally.
+You should become familiar with and observe all Council policies relating to equality issues, e.g. the Council's Equal Opportunities Policy, in addition to the requirements of the law. - 10.2 Employees should be aware of the provisions of, and their responsibilities under the Equality Act 2010 and that they have a duty to promote this.

-9. TENDERING PROCEDURES
+11. TENDERING PROCEDURES

-- 9.1 Employees involved in the tendering process or who have any other official relationship with contractors, must exercise fairness and impartiality when dealing with all customers, suppliers, other contractors and sub-contractors. - 9.2 If you are responsible for engaging or supervising contractors and have previously had, or currently have, a relationship in a private or domestic capacity with contractors, you must declare that relationship to your manager or Head of Service using Form CCE 4. - 9.3 If you become privy to confidential information on tenders or costs relating either to internal or external contractors, you must not disclose that information to any unauthorised person.

-9.4 All employees must ensure that no special favour is shown to current, or recent former, employees or their partners, close relatives or associates in awarding contracts to businesses run by them or employing them in any capacity.
+- 11.1 Employees involved in the tendering process or who have any other official relationship with contractors, must exercise fairness and impartiality when dealing with all customers, suppliers, other contractors and subcontractors. - 11.2 If you are responsible for engaging or supervising contractors and have previously had, or currently have, a relationship in a private or domestic capacity with contractors, you must declare that relationship to your manager or Head of Service using the Notice of Personal Interest Form CCE 4Appendix? - 11.3 If you become privy to confidential information on tenders or costs relating either to internal or external contractors, you must not disclose that information to any unauthorised person. - 11.4 All employees must ensure that no special favour is shown to current, or recent former, employees or their partners, close relatives or associates in awarding contracts to businesses run by them or employing them in any capacity.

-10. CORRUPTION
+12. CORRUPTION

-- 10.1 Employees must be aware that it is a serious criminal offence under the Bribery Act 2010 for them to receive or give any gift, loan or reward or advantage in their official capacity "for doing, or not doing, anything", or "showing favour, or disfavour to any person".
+10.1 Employees must be aware that it is a serious criminal offence under the Bribery Act 2010 for them to receive or give any gift, loan or reward or advantage in their official capacity "for doing, or not doing, anything", or "showing favour, or disfavour to any person".
 If an allegation is made against you, it will be for you to demonstrate that any such rewards have not been corruptly obtained.
-The relevant statutory rules appear at Annex C. - 10.2 For your own protection, if anyone makes an approach to you which seems to you, or might seem to a third party, to be aimed at obtaining some form of preferential treatment, or in any suspicious circumstances in connection with a contract, you must report the matter to your Chief Officer.
+The relevant statutory rules are:appear at Annex C.